Please read my blog's comment policy here.

 Many websites would scan for the MSIE token and, if present, return non-standard markup which would not render properly in modern versions of IE.

-Internet Explorer 11 continues the IE9 tradition of exposing extensible tokens in the navigator.userAgent property.
+Internet Explorer 11 continues the IE9 tradition of exposing extensible tokens in the navigator.userAgent property but not sending those tokens in the request header.
 For instance, by default this property returns the following on IE11/Win8.1:

 Mozilla/5.0 (Windows NT 6.3; Trident/7.0; .NET4.0E; .NET4.0C; rv:11.0) like Gecko